 Hong Kong Baptist University, Department of Computer Science

 Henry Hong-Ning Dai is now with the Department of Computer Science, Hong Kong Baptist University as an associate professor.
 He obtained a Ph.D. in Computer Science and Engineering from the Department of Computer Science and Engineering at the Chinese University of Hong Kong and a D.Eng. in Computer Technology Application from the Department of Computer Science and Engineering at Shanghai Jiao Tong University.
 Before joining Hong Kong Baptist University, he was with the School of Computer Science and Engineering at Macau University of Science and Technology as an assistant professor/associate professor from 2010 to 2021, and the Department of Computing and Decision Sciences, Lingnan University, Hong Kong as an associate professor from 2021 to 2022.
-He has published more than 200 papers in referred journals and conferences, including Proceedings of the IEEE, IEEE Journal on Selected Areas in Communications (JSAC), IEEE Transactions on Mobile Computing (TMC), IEEE Transactions on Parallel and Distributed Systems (TPDS), IEEE Transactions on Computer (TC), IEEE Transactions on Knowledge and Data Engineering (TKDE), ACM/IEEE IEEE/ACM International Conference on Automated Software Engineering (ASE), IEEE Conference on Computer Communications (INFOCOM), AAAI Conference on Artificial Intelligence (AAAI), The conference on Information and Knowledge Management (CIKM), ACM Symposium on Cloud Computing (SoCC), IEEE Transactions on Neural Networks and Learning Systems (TNNLS), ACM Computing Surveys (CSUR), IEEE Communications Surveys & Tutorials, etc. His publications have received more than 10,000 citations.
+He has published more than 200 papers in referred journals and conferences, including Proceedings of the IEEE, IEEE Journal on Selected Areas in Communications (JSAC), IEEE Transactions on Mobile Computing (TMC), IEEE Transactions on Parallel and Distributed Systems (TPDS), IEEE Transactions on Computer (TC), IEEE Transactions on Knowledge and Data Engineering (TKDE), IEEE Transactions on Wireless Communications, ACM/IEEE IEEE/ACM International Conference on Automated Software Engineering (ASE), IEEE Conference on Computer Communications (INFOCOM), AAAI Conference on Artificial Intelligence (AAAI), The conference on Information and Knowledge Management (CIKM), ACM Symposium on Cloud Computing (SoCC), IEEE Transactions on Neural Networks and Learning Systems (TNNLS), ACM Computing Surveys (CSUR), IEEE Communications Surveys & Tutorials, etc. His publications have received more than 13,000 citations.
+He has also led over 10 research projects as Principle Investigator (PI) or Co-PI with totally HK$ 12M.
+He has won more than 15 awards.
+He is also the holder of 1 U.S. patent and 1 Australia innovation patent.
 He is a senior member of ACM, IEEE, and EAI.
-He has served as associate editors/editors for in IEEE Transactions on Intelligent Transportation Systems, IEEE Transactions on Industrial Informatics, Ad Hoc Networks (Elsevier), and Connection Science (Taylor & Francis).
+He has served as associate editors/editors for IEEE Communications Surveys & Tutorials, IEEE Transactions on Intelligent Transportation Systems, IEEE Transactions on Industrial Informatics, IEEE Transactions on Industrial Cyber-Physical Systems, Ad Hoc Networks (Elsevier), and Connection Science (Taylor & Francis).
+He has served as a PC member of top-tier conferences, including ASE'23, KDD'23, CIKM'19, ICPADS'19.
 He has also served as general chair/PC chair of many international conferences.

 Hong Kong Baptist University, Department of Computer Science